 OSPF is one of the famous IGP protocols, which operate in a single autonomous system number.
-It uses Dijkstra’s algorithm, also known as SPF (Shortest Path First) algorithm in order to calculate the best path to the destination.
+It uses Dijkstra’s algorithm, also known as SPF (Shortest Path First) algorithm to calculate the best path to the destination.
 Unlike other dynamic routing protocols, each router of OSPF knows the complete topology.
-However, the forwarding decision is taken on the basis of Best Route in the routing table.
+However, the forwarding decision is taken based on Best Route in the routing table.
 Like EIGRP, OSPF also works on the network layer of the OSI Model and its protocol number is 89.

 OSPF uses path cost as a basic metric.
 This metric depends upon interface bandwidth.
-According to Cisco, the cost of 100Mbp/s link is 1, 10Mbp/s link is 10 and 1Mbp/s is 100 and so on.
-However, links which are greater than 100Mbp/s also have metric 1.
+According to Cisco, the cost of 100Mbp/s link is 1, 10Mbp/s link is 10 and 1Mbp/s is 100, and so on.
+However, links that are greater than 100Mbp/s also have metric 1.

 Different Types of OSPF Area

-In order to divide large and complex OSPF network into small groups, OSPF introduces Areas.
-In OSPF, the area is used for logical grouping of Hosts and Routers.
-With the help of these areas, we can understand OSPF topology easily and router can make routing decisions easily.
+To divide large and complex OSPF networks into small groups, OSPF introduces Areas.
+In OSPF, the area is used for the logical grouping of Hosts and Routers.
+With the help of these areas, we can understand OSPF topology easily and the router can make routing decisions easily.
 Cisco recommends, that we should put a maximum of 30 routers in an area.